Dvidal7788/snail_eater_game/README.md

 <ul>
   <li>PARAMETERS: Takes unsigned integer as input, determing how many snails to spawn.</li>
   <ol>
-	<li>Uses random number generator/modulo operator to find random spot for snails to appear on the board, and checks that space is empty.</li>
+	<li>Uses random number generator and modulo operator to find random spot for snails to appear on the board, and checks that that space is empty.</li>
   </ol>
   <li>RETURN: No return value.</li>
 </ul>